-Wildflowers has been my favourite Tom Petty album (with or without the Heartbreakers) since its release in 1994.
-The album was originally intended to be a two disc album but Tom cut it down to one after some pressure from his record label.
+Wildflowers is my favourite Tom Petty album (with or without the Heartbreakers) since its release in 1994.
+The album was originally intended to be two discs but Tom cut it down to one after some pressure from his record label.
 Rumors of Tom working on releasing the second disc have been floating around for a while until he passed away in 2017.

 So, I was stoked when the Wildflowers “Super Deluxe” set was announced.
 Members of Tom’s family, the Heartbreakers, and producer Rick Rubin continued Tom’s work and finished with a set that contained a whopping 70 tracks, most were previously unreleased or out of print.

 “Super Deluxe” was $250 for the 9 LP set or $150 for the 5 CD version.
 (Canadian prices) Oof.
 And I think some are already sold out and hard to find.
 Meh, I didn’t want to deal with all of the crap.

 I settled for the 4 CD “Deluxe” version which is readily available.
 It is 54 tracks for $50 which gave me a better bang for my buck.
 I’m missing out on a 5th disc of mostly alternate tracks which sucks.
 But really, the only one that stings a bit is the studio version of Girl on LSD.
 It was originally the B-Side of You Don’t Know How It Feels and would have been sweet to have.
 But $100 for one song… I’ll be a “4 CD peasant”.

 Disc 1 is the 2014 remaster of Wildflowers.
 I played both back to back and the remaster sounds warmer than the original which has some harsh dynamic range shenanigans afoot.
 But this was only apparent on my hi fi system.
 Both sound nearly identical when played back through my computer to some cheap bookshelf speakers.
 Really, which one people will prefer will be based on personal taste.